Ebazhanov/linkedin-skill-assessments-quizzes/go/go-quiz.md

 - [ ] Use build tags.
 - [x] Have a pkg directory and a directory per executable inside it.

 #### Q40.
-How is the behavior of `t.Fatal` different inside a `t.Run` ?

-- [ ] `t.Fatal` does not crash the test harness, preserving output messages.
-- [x] `t.Fatal` stops all tests and contains extra information about the failed sub test.
-- [ ] `t.Fatal` stops execution of the subtest and continues with other test cases.
-- [ ] There is no difference.

-#### Q41.
 How can you compile main.go to an executable that will run on OSX arm64 ?
 - [ ] Set GOOS to **arm64** and GOARCH to **darwin**.
 - [ ] Set GOOS to **osx** and GOARCH to **arm64**.
 - [ ] Set GOOS to **arm64** and GOARCH to **osx**.